epfl-ada/ada-2022-project-teamrefuge2000/README.md

 Dataset AC: actors characteristics … question F

-**Step 2:** **Investigate gender parity features in movies** based on dataset GP and create its subsets (so regarding countries, movie genres and box office revenue)
+**Step 2: Investigate gender parity features in movies** based on dataset GP and create its subsets (so regarding countries, movie genres and box office revenue)

 **Step 3: Investigate the evolution of movie genres characteristics across time** using MGC dataset

-**Step 4:** **Characters characteristics** … cf Milou “We then want to build personas for each of the characters as discussed in the paper.
+**Step 4: Characters characteristics** build the personas for each of the characters as discussed in the paper.
 That will help us analyze the typical persona of each gender, and how various each are.
-We can also compare box office revenue with the presence/absence of the personas, and draw conclusions with those results.”
+If it is too complicated, we can also just compare the lemmas associated with each character and compare it according to their gender, giving us already an idea.

-**Step 5:** Actors characteristics … cf Milou?
+**Step 5: Actors characteristics** More or less the same as step 4, but for actors rather than characters, to see if actors and actresses typically fall in a certain category of roles.

 NB : steps 2,3,4 and 5 can be done in parallel